 Q: Can I apply for a job, internship, or volunteer work at McKnight?

-The Foundation operates with a small staff of about 40, and openings are infrequent.
-As available, however, all positions and application instructions will be posted in the About Us section of this website.
+The Foundation operates with a small staff of about 45, and openings are infrequent.
+As available, however, all positions and application instructions will be posted in the Job Postings section of this website.
 We appreciate the interest, but the Foundation does not accept resumes via email; offer volunteer or internship opportunities; or maintain employment or internship information about our grantees or other organizations.